-Last Updated on: 26th September 2025, 05:39 am
+Last Updated on: 30th October 2025, 08:51 am

 Children who grind their teeth may experience a condition known as childhood bruxism.
-Parents should take them to a dentist if grinding is frequent, teeth look worn down, or the child has jaw pain, headaches, or trouble sleeping.
-Early dental visits prevent long-term damage and protect their smiles.
+Parents should take them to a dentist if the grinding is frequent, teeth look worn down, or the child has jaw pain, headaches, or trouble sleeping.
+Early dental visits prevent long-term damage and protect smiles.

 We often hear about teeth grinding, or bruxism, in adults.
 But what about children who grind their teeth?